Kalpita024/Retrieval-Augmented-Generation-RAG-for-Educational-Systems-Group99-/README.md

 ## 📌 Project Overview

-EduGenie AI is a college group project built as part of our first-year engineering curriculum.
+StudyMind AI is a college group project built as part of our first-year engineering curriculum.
 It uses Large Language Models (LLMs), LangChain, and FAISS vector search to let students upload any academic PDF and instantly generate personalized study material from it.

 The core idea is **RAG (Retrieval Augmented Generation)** — instead of the AI guessing answers, it reads your actual document and answers based on that content.